 2.1.
 Curtin College’s role as an education provider requires the collection, storage and use of personal information relating to its students.
-Personal information can be collected and stored in electronic and/or paper format.
-Additionally, Curtin College will collect from users of the College’s website, anonymous information for statistical purposes, such as internet protocol address, date and time of request, files accessed, information entered into web forms, etc
+Personal and Sensitive information can be collected and stored in electronic and/or paper format.

 3.1.
 AUSAID: Australian Agency for International Development (AusAID): The Australian Government’s overseas aid program is a federally funded program that aims to reduce poverty in developing countries.

 3.3.
-DIAC: Department of Immigration and Citizenship: The Australian government agency responsible for issuing students with visas.
+Federal Department of Immigration: The Australian government agency responsible for issuing students with visas.

 4.1.
-Students are entitled to protection of their privacy.
-Curtin College recognises its obligation with regard to the collection, storage and use of students’ personal information and will take necessary measures to ensure privacy is protected.
+Students and staff are entitled to protection of their privacy.
+Curtin College recognises its obligation with regard to the collection, storage and use of personal information and will take necessary measures to ensure privacy is protected.

 4.2.
 All information collected is for the purpose of the operations of the College, or where dictated by legislative guidelines.

 4.3.
 All students and staff have the right to access their personal information held by the College in accordance with the Privacy Act.